 - Retail and Wholesale Broadband Satellite Services.
 Our retail and wholesale broadband satellite services offered under the Exede and WildBlue® brands provide two-way satellite-based broadband internet access to consumers and small businesses in the United States.
-We offer a range of service plans to both retail and wholesale customers, with pricing based on data speeds and volume limits.
+We offer a range of service plans to both retail and wholesale customers, with pricing based on a number of different factors, including bandwidth limits, service quality levels and terms of distribution.
 We offer wholesale broadband services to our national and regional distribution partners, including direct-to-home satellite video providers, retail service providers and communications companies.
-As of March 30, 2012, we provided broadband satellite services to approximately 385,000 subscribers. - Mobile Broadband Services.
-Our Yonder® mobile broadband services provide global network management and high-speed internet connectivity services for customers using airborne, maritime and ground-mobile satellite systems.
+As of March 29, 2013, we provided broadband satellite services to approximately 512,000 subscribers. - Mobile Broadband Services.
+Our Yonder® mobile broadband services provide global network management and high-speed internet connectivity services for customers using airborne, maritime and ground-mobile satellite systems. - Enterprise Broadband Services.
+We also offer high-speed broadband services to enterprises, who are increasingly requiring higher speed, more economical communications in hard-to-reach locations, as well as mobile broadband solutions.
+Our enterprise broadband services include high definition satellite news gathering, in-flight WiFi, live on-line event streaming, and rapid response services.